Selbi182/SpotifyDependencies/README.md

 ```

 ### Login on First Start
-Once everything is set up and you start your app for the first time, an automatic login to the Spotify API will be made.
+Once everything is set up, and you start your app for the first time, an automatic login to the Spotify API will be made.
 Since this is the first time it's started, that will obviously fail.
 After a short timeout, you will see a URL being printed to the console that should look something like this:

 ```
 https://accounts.spotify.com:443/authorize?client_id=ecd2e4<...>&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A8080%2Flogin-callback&scope=user-read-playback-position%20user-read-playback-state%20user-read-private